The Logo and Seal of the Freie Universität BerlinFreie Universität Berlin

 There are some exceptions:

-The Freie Universität Berlin will also admit candidates who have spent a year abroad studying in an English speaking country, or who are enrolled in an English speaking master’s programme (in any country).
+The Freie Universität Berlin will also admit candidates who have spent a year abroad studying in an English-speaking country, or who are enrolled in an English-speaking master’s program (with admission requirements B2 or higher).
+Proof of this (website, regulations) are necessary.

-A master thesis written in English (without having attended a master's programme held entirely in English) will not be regarded as equivalent.
+A master thesis written in English (without having attended a master's program held entirely in English) will not be regarded as equivalent.

 Native speakers do not have to prove their language ability.